nikitavoloboev/data/computer-science/formal-verification/tla.md

 - [Pirouette](https://github.com/tweag/pirouette) - Semi-automatic code extraction tool.
 It extracts a TLA+ specification from a Plutus Mealy Machine.
 - [TLA+ in TiDB](https://github.com/pingcap/tla-plus)
 - [Dockerfile for building the TLA+ tools](https://github.com/talex5/tla)
+- [modelator-py](https://github.com/informalsystems/modelator-py) - Utilities for the TLA+ ecosystem and model-based testing using TLA+.